-England manager Wiegman wins Best Fifa Award
+Wiegman and Putellas win major Fifa awards

-Best Fifa awards 2022: England manager Sarina Wiegman named women's coach of the year
+Best Fifa awards 2022: Sarina Wiegman and Alexia Putellas win major women's honours

 Last updated on .From the section Football

-England manager Sarina Wiegman has been named women's coach of the year at the 2022 Best Fifa Awards.
+England manager Sarina Wiegman has been named women's coach of the year at the 2022 Best Fifa Awards, while Spain and Barcelona midfielder Alexia Putellas was the women's player of the year.

 England's Mary Earps won the women's goalkeeper award at the Paris ceremony.

-Dutchwoman Wiegman guided England to European Championship glory on home soil last year, the team's first major trophy.
+Wiegman guided England to European Championship glory on home soil last year, the team's first major trophy.

-Earps, who plays for Women's Super League side Manchester United, started every game as England won the tournament.
+Putellas, who scored 34 times last season, won the player award for the second year running.

-Wiegman, who won the Euros as Netherlands boss in 2017, has claimed the Best Fifa women's coach award for the third time, having also earned it in 2017 and 2020.
+Wiegman, who won the Euros as Netherlands boss in 2017, has claimed the Fifa women's coach award for the third time, having also earned it in 2017 and 2020.

 "From when I could walk I have loved football.
 It's just incredible to be right here and to celebrate women's football," she said.